Skip to Content

 Pace handicapping answers a question that speed figures can’t: given the horses in today’s field, how fast will the early fractions be — and which running styles does that favor?
 A field with three confirmed front-runners competing for the lead will run fast early fractions.
 Fast early fractions tire front-runners and benefit closers.
 A field with no early speed will set up for front-runners to steal the race on an uncontested lead.

-From the rail — The pace scenario I look for every time: The scenario I love as a bettor is a field with one confirmed speed horse and several closers, where the speed horse has been running conservative early fractions in its recent races.
+Horseman’s Perspective: The scenario I look for most as a bettor is a field with one confirmed speed horse and several closers, where the speed horse has been running conservative early fractions in its recent races.
 No one to press it early means it can rate and save energy for the stretch.
 In that setup, even a front-runner with modest speed figures can beat closers with better figures — because it never gets tired.
 The form tells you the figures; pace analysis tells you what the race is going to look like before it’s run.

 Trainer and Jockey Stats